 From 1883 a local competition developed with teams from Gunnedah, Coocaboonah, Emerald Hill, Curlewis and Carroll.
 The dominant teams were Gunnedah and Emerald Hill.
-The weaker teams were given a handicap of so many points start.
+The weaker teams were given a handicap of so many points starts.
 In 1891, under the coaching of J.G Little, the Gunnedah team challenged Armidale and won.
 From 1900 onwards Gunnedah won three premierships – 1901, 1906 and 1908.
-The 1906 result was disputed which led to a reorganisation of the Competition.
+The 1906 result was disputed which led to a re-organisation of the competition.

 The New Zealand Connection